Fast quasi-conformal regional flattening of the left atrium: Discussion

 Proposing a standard 2D template is far from trivial.
-We observed how depending on the specific 3D atrial shape, different configurations (mainly radius and position of the holes) were preferable.
-We developed a template that can be used for most of the LA shapes (with 4 veins), which takes into account the real averaged inter-vein (and LAA) separation and facilitates visualization and interpretability of the 2D map.
-However, the estimated metrics (proportions) were obtained using a dataset of AF patients, i.e. bigger, more spherical LA and with bigger PV ostia than controls. \cite{wozniak2011comparison} showed how diameters of PV ostia were larger in AF patients than in control subjects in accordance with increased LA volume of the AF patients.
-Additionally, \cite{lickfett2005changes} found that the PV orifice size depended on the cardiac cycle with the largest diameter in late atrial systole with a mean reduction of 32.5\% in atrial systole.
+We observed how depending on the specific morphology of the 3D LA different configurations (radius and position of the holes) were preferable.
+We also observed that quasi-conformal mappings (without any additional constraint) do not typically provide intuitive and clinically useful LA representations.
+Methods aiming at optimizing the quasi-conformality of the transformation \cite{Ho2016} generate 2D depictions where the surroundings of the PVs (the most clinically relevant region) are mapped to a small central area of the disk and appear therefore very squeezed (see Fig. 3a).
+The method proposed in \cite{Ho2016} could have been used to define a template but we believe that it will generate very different templates depending on the specific 3D mesh used.
+One 3D LA should therefore be used as a reference (posing the problem that the template will not be optimal for the most morphologically different LAs) or several 3D or 2D templates must be averaged somehow.
+In our approach, we prioritized the interpretability of the 2D template, which must be intuitive, a representation of the LA that clinicians like and are used to see.
+The proposed template can be used for most of the LA shapes (with 4 veins), which takes into account the real averaged inter-vein (and LAA) separation and facilitates visualization and interpretability of the 2D map.
+However, the estimated metrics (proportions) were obtained using a dataset of AF patients, i.e. bigger and more spherical LA, and with bigger PV ostia than controls. \cite{wozniak2011comparison} showed how diameters of PV ostia were larger in AF patients than in control subjects in accordance with increased LA volume of the AF patients.
 Nonetheless, we believe that the changes in the size of the atrium or ostia will not change significantly our distortion analysis.